 Pigs were liked

-The growing importance of the chestnut trees is not likely to have caused a dip in pig production, Prof Squatriti e-mailed me, “the bones of pigs are found quite abundantly in early medieval garbage dumps”.
+The growing importance of the chestnut trees is not likely to have caused a dip in pig production.
+In personal correspondence, Prof Squatriti e-mailed me, “the bones of pigs are found quite abundantly in early medieval garbage dumps.”
 Likely, the forests led to ‘spatial zoning’, pigs were restricted to mature forests but kept away from the ‘nut-producing groves’.
 After all, pigs were useful, he writes in his book, “Pigs were the most efficient transformers available in the Mediterranean of materials people could not eat into something people liked.”

 And people did like pork!
 When Italy’s medieval cities gradually started to flourish after the year 1000 – guilds of pig slaughterers and processors sprang up everywhere.
 The city of Bologna for instance, knew powerful groups of skilled workers specialised in preserving pork meat.
 In the late 13th century, almost 300 of these shops had formed.